Michael Strautmanis: Early life and education

 Michael Alexander Strautmanis was born in Chicago and lived briefly on the South Side with his mother.
 When his mother married a Latvian immigrant, Juris Strautmanis, they moved to the Uptown neighborhood located in Chicago's North Side.
 He would later take the last-name of his step-father due to a fractured relationship with his biological father.
 He attended a prestigious local prep school, the Jesuit-run St. Ignatius College Prep, on a financial-aid program.
 His mother was a teacher at Jenner Elementary School, while his step-father was a guidance counselor.

 He graduated from the University of Illinois Urbana-Champaign in 1991 with a degree in advertising, although he initially started as a theater major.
 His interest in law arose from a summer job he had in college as a bicycle messenger, where he was inspired by the law firm buildings that he delivered packages to; one of these buildings was Sidley Austin law firm.
 The year before law school, he called the head of human resources of Sidley 13 times and was eventually given a job as a paralegal.
 As a paralegal, he worked under Michelle Obama from 1991 to 1992.

-Strautmanis became close friends with Michelle Obama at Sidley, who was influential to his interest in law.
-He later attended the University of Illinois College of Law and would spend late-night study sessions with then-Representative Jesse Jackson Jr. at IHOP.
+At Sidley, Strautmanis became close friends with Michelle Obama, whom he credits as influential to his interest in practicing law.
+He later attended the University of Illinois College of Law where he would spend late-night study sessions with then-Representative Jesse Jackson Jr. at IHOP.
 He earned his J.D. in 1994.
-After, he practiced complex litigation, labor and employment law, and intellectual property matters in Chicago at Michael Best & Friedrich.
+He practiced complex litigation, labor and employment law, and intellectual property matters in Chicago at Michael Best & Friedrich.